 You can use your own meta descriptions in your content management system or in the source code of your website.
 Google does not have to adhere to this, however.
 In most cases, Google generates the descriptions automatically.

 A readable description of the Google process can be found on this page of Google Support.

 The search engine captures and generates the description, which in individual cases best matches the search intentions of the users.
 With different search queries, it can happen that Google outputs different descriptions.
 This even goes so far that Google completely ignores descriptions you have written.
 Google recommends the following when optimizing:

 – Meta descriptions should be a short summary of your page content.

-– Descriptions that are too long should be avoided because Google will automatically shorten them.
+– Descriptions that are too long should be avoided as Google will automatically shorten them.

-– Meta descriptions do not need to represent complete sentences.
+– Meta descriptions do not need to be complete sentences.
 It can also be prices, product information, authors, authors or dates of publications.

 – Use an individually adapted meta description for each individual website.